EgoVITA: Learning to Plan and Verify for Egocentric Video Reasoning: Experiments and Evaluation

 \section{Experiments and Evaluation}

 \paragraph{Implementation Details.} We implement \modelname{} using the open-source MS-SWIFT~\cite{swift} library.
-In Stage I (SFT), we train on two datasets: EgoProceL~\cite{egoprocel} ($5k$ samples) for planning and HD-EPIC~\cite{perrett2025hd} ($7k$ samples) for verification.
-Chain-of-thought reasoning traces for Stage I (planning and verification) are generated by Qwen2.5-VL-72B~\cite{qwen2_5vl} using ground-truth annotations.
+In Stage I (SFT), we train on two datasets: EgoProceL~\cite{egoprocel} ($5k$ samples) for egocentric planning and HD-EPIC~\cite{perrett2025hd} ($7k$ samples) for exocentric verification.
+Chain-of-thought reasoning traces for both planning and verification are generated once using Qwen2.5-VL-72B~\cite{qwen2_5vl}, conditioned on ground-truth annotations.
 The SFT model is trained for one epoch with a learning rate of $5e-6$.
-In Stage II (GRPO), we use HD-EPIC and EgoIT ($40k$ samples)~\cite{yang2025egolife} as rollout sources, setting the policy temperature $\beta=0.1$ and the exocentric regularization coefficient $\lambda_{\text{exo}}=0.05$.
-We apply \modelname{} to three state-of-the-art MLLMs: Qwen2.5-VL-7B~\cite{qwen2_5vl}, InternVL3.5-8B~\cite{internvl3_5}, and Qwen3-VL-8B.
-All models are trained on $8$ NVIDIA L40S GPUs using DoRA~\cite{dora} adapters (\( r = 8\), \(\alpha = 16 \)) on the vision encoder, projector, and the LLM.
+In Stage II (GRPO), we sample rollouts from HD-EPIC and EgoIT ($40k$ samples)~\cite{yang2025egolife}.
+We set the policy temperature $\beta_{\mathrm{KL}} = 0.1$, the confidence scaling coefficient $\gamma=0.1$, and the exocentric regularization coefficient $\lambda_{\text{exo}}=0.05$.
+We apply \modelname{} to three state-of-the-art MLLMs: Qwen2.5-VL-7B~\cite{qwen2_5vl}, InternVL-3.5-8B~\cite{internvl3_5}, and Qwen3-VL-8B~\cite{qwen3vl}.
+All models are trained on $8$ NVIDIA L40S GPUs using DoRA~\cite{dora} adapters (\( r = 8\), \(\alpha = 16 \)) on the vision encoder, projector, and language decoder.
+The Anticipation Head (MLP) is used only during Stage II to compute $R_{\mathrm{ACMG}}$ and is discarded at inference, adding no overhead to the final model.
 The reward weights are set to $\{w_f, w_a, w_g, w_c\} = \{0.1, 0.3, 0.3, 0.3\}$.
+The format reward receives a lower weight as it saturates early in training, while the remaining three signals are weighted equally to balance their influence during optimization.
+At inference, \modelname{} runs at $84.3$ token/s with a time-to-first-token of $0.6$\,s on a single L40S GPU, adding only $0.1$\,s overhead compared to the base Qwen2.5-VL model.